-Based on the data collected in this evaluation, 20 L air samples should be collected at a sampling rate of 0.2 L/min.
+Based on the data collected in this evaluation, 20 L air samples should be collected at a sampling rate of 0.1 L/min, with a maximum rate of 0.2 L/min.

-- 2.7 Interferences (sampling) - 2.7.1 It is not known if any compounds will severely interfere with the collection of DMAD on the sampling tubes.
-In general, the presence of other contaminant vapors in the air will reduce the capacity of the charcoal tube to collect DMAD. - 2.7.2 Suspected interferences should be reported to the laboratory with submitted samples.

-- 2.8 Safety precautions (sampling) - 2.8.1 Attach the sampling equipment to the worker in such a manner that it will not interfere with work performance or safety. - 2.8.2 Follow all safety practices that apply to the work area being sampled. - 2.8.3 Wear eye protection when breaking the ends of the glass sampling tubes. - 3 Analytical Procedure - 3.1 Apparatus - 3.1.1 The instrument used in this study was a gas chromatograph (GC) equipped with a flame ionization detector (FID), specifically a Hewlett Packard model 5890. - 3.1.2 A GC column capable of separating the analyte from any interference.
-The column used in this study was a 60-m x 0.32-mm i.d. with (0.5 μm d_f DB-WAX) capillary column. - 3.1.3 An electronic integrator or some suitable method of measuring peak areas. - 3.1.4 Two milliliter vials with PTFE-lined caps. - 3.1.5 A 10-μL syringe or other convenient size for sample injection. - 3.1.6 Pipettes for dispensing the desorbing solution.
-A Repipet dispenser was used in this study. - 3.1.7 Volumetric flasks, 5-mL or 10 mL and other convenient sizes for preparing standards.
+- 2.7 Interferences (sampling) - 2.7.1 It is not known if any compounds will severely interfere with the collection of DMG on the sampling tubes.
+In general, the presence of other contaminant vapors in the air will reduce the capacity of the charcoal tube to collect DMG. - 2.7.2 Suspected interferences should be reported to the laboratory with submitted samples. - 2.8 Safety precautions (sampling) - 2.8.1 Attach the sampling equipment to the worker in such a manner that it will not interfere with work performance or safety. - 2.8.2 Follow all safety practices that apply to the work area being sampled. - 2.8.3 Wear eye protection when breaking the ends of the glass sampling tubes. - 3 Analytical Procedure - 3.1 Apparatus - 3.1.1 The instrument used in this study was a gas chromatograph equipped with a flame ionization detector, specifically a Hewlett Packard model 5890. - 3.1.2 A GC column capable of separating the analyte from any interference.
+The column used in this study was a 60-meter x 0.32-mm i.d. capillary column with a (0.5 μm df coating of DB-WAX). - 3.1.3 An electronic integrator or some suitable method of measuring peak areas. - 3.1.4 Two milliliter vials with PTFE-lined caps. - 3.1.5 A 1-μL syringe or other convenient size for sample injection. - 3.1.6 Pipets for dispensing the desorbing solution.
+A Repipet® dispenser was used in this study. - 3.1.7 Volumetric flasks, 5 or 10-mL and other convenient sizes for preparing standards.